moerv9/sentiment/docs/6_Trading.md

 This is why the second row will be selected as the trading decision.
 Firstly, it will be checked if a trade was already made for this timestamp.
 Then, if the signal indicates buy, a market order will be created with 5% of the available USDT Balance (after a check, if there are any funds available).

-A sell order will sell a quarter of the current bitcoin holdings.
+A sell order will sell a quarter of the current Bitcoin holdings.

 At last, some metrics from the trade are uploaded into a separate table on Heroku for a better overview of the trades and later calculation of current Profit and Loss (PNL).
 An excerpt from this table is shown below in figure 17.
 It contains the sentiment average and the time period, as well as information about the trade itself.
 The last balances are actually the balances after the trade was made.
 So, it is possible, to look back at all the balances without gaps.